Metsker/Unity-Event-Bus/README.md

 2. `EventBinding.cs` - IEventBinding interface and class definition for EventBinding, which is used to bind functions to events.

-3. `Events.cs` - IEvent interface and sample code, which shows how to define custom events.
+3. `IEvent.cs` - Base interface for custom events.

 ## Example Usage